mobb-dev/rules/README.md

 as we encourage contributors to write rules that not only detect issues but can also fix them, you may have multiple rules for similar vulnerabilities to address different contexts and formatting styles.
 In these cases, you should re-use the message and metadata in the different rules.

 ### 2. Create your rule
 When creating the rule, follow the guidelines provided for the open-source engine you want to use.
-It is very important to include a description of the problem and how to fix it with references to external resources such as a [`CWE`](https://cwe.mitre.org/) and [`OWASP`](https://owasp.org/Top10/) categorization
+It is very important to include a description of the problem and how to fix it with references to external resources such as a [`CWE`](https://cwe.mitre.org/) and [`OWASP`](https://owasp.org/Top10/) categorization.

 Each rule should also incldue at least one good and bad samples codes for testing.
 You can take a look at this [rule](./semgrep/javascript/express/nodejs-express-cookie-parser-cookie-not-httponly-no-options.yml) and [code](./semgrep/javascript/express/nodejs-express-cookie-parser-cookie-not-httponly-options-no-httponly.js) for example